enveloophq/enveloop-blog/articles/creating-custom-emails-using-stytch-magic-links.md

 By using **Enveloop** to send your emails and **Stytch’s** Embeddable Magic Links, you get the best of both worlds – seamless authentication for your users and full control of your email templates to maintain a consistent login experience for your users.

-💡 If you haven't set up a provider and want to use Enveloop, no worries!
-We give you 100 free messages just for [signing up](https://enveloop.com/)!Now that you know why you'd want to combine these services, let's show you how to make it happen!
+> 💡 If you haven't set up a provider and want to use Enveloop, no worries!
+We give you 100 free messages just for [signing up](https://enveloop.com/)!

+Now that you know why you'd want to combine these services, let's show you how to make it happen!

 ## Create a message template in Enveloop